fbpx

 Successful Lawns, Montana State University, Department of Horticulture, by Cheryl Moore-Gough, Robert E. Gough, and Tracy Dougher.

-Grass grows best in soil that is mainly sand, with a bit of silt and clay in it.
-It is possible to grow grass in 100% sand, but it requires very frequent irrigation and fertilization.
+Grass grows best in soil, mainly sand, with a bit of silt and clay.
+Growing grass in 100% sand is possible, but it requires frequent irrigation and fertilization.
 Prepare an adequate soil mix prior to laying sod.
 Heavy clay soil may best be dealt with by covering it with 6″ of more granular soil that is rich in organic matter.

 Amend poor soils, such as heavy clay, by adding organic matter.
 Sources include compost, rotted manure, peat, and quality topsoil.